 HOW MUCH IS IT?

 All route maps and guides.
-Seven nights camping, souvenir t-shirt, support van bringing up the rear.
+Seven nights camping and souvenir t-shirt.

 IS THERE OPTION TO HAVE MY BIKE SHIPPED BACK FROM JOHN O'GROATS?

 Unfortunately not.
 Experience dictates that the easiest way back down from John o'Groats is to ride the bike back down, and after 7 days in the saddle it doesn't seem as daunting as it does at the start.

 The map to the left gives a rough guide to the route, but there's always room for change and update in the time inbetween, with over 400 riders riding variations of the Classic Garbage Run route over the last five years.